shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

         <li class="fragment"><span style="color: #5c8dfc">No build configuration</span> (Ionic CLI)</li>
     </ul>
     <aside class="notes">
         <b>We saw earlier that, nowadays, we have to go multi platform and to do so, the Web is the best platform.
-To code once and deploy everywhere using the Web, Ionic is clearly the best option.</b>
+To code once and deploy everywhere using the Web, Ionic is clearly a good option.</b>
         <ol>
             <li>A large set of components are available out of the box</li>
             <li>only one programming language is needed and it is the most popular one: JavaScript</li>